reflectoring/reflectoring.github.io/_posts/2020-12-14-circuitbreaker-with-resilience4j.md

 ### Specifying a Fallback Method

-A common pattern when using circuit breakers is to specify a fallback method to be called when the circuit is open.
-The fallback method can provide some default value or behavior for the remote call that was not permitted.
+A common pattern when using circuit breakers is to specify a fallback method to be called when the circuit is open. **The fallback method can provide some default value or behavior for the remote call that was not permitted**.

 We can use the `Decorators` utility class for setting this up. `Decorators` is a builder from the `resilience4j-all` module with methods like `withCircuitBreaker()`, `withRetry()`, `withRateLimiter()` to help apply multiple Resilience4j decorators to a `Supplier`, `Function` etc.